Winston School of Education and Social Policy

 Graduate Programs in Education and Social Policy

-Our master’s degrees and graduate certificates in education and criminal justice equip you to tackle some of society’s most challenging problems.
+Our master’s degrees and graduate certificates in education and social policy equip you to tackle some of society’s most challenging problems.

-Education and Criminal Justice Master’s Degrees: Why Merrimack College?
+Education and Social Policy Master’s Degrees: Why Merrimack College?

 Merrimack College’s Winston School of Education and Social Policy has a decades-long commitment to social justice and reform.
-Our graduate programs in education, community engagement and criminology give you the practical skills and theoretical expertise to strengthen your professional impact and create a better world.
+Our graduate programs give you the practical skills and theoretical expertise to strengthen your professional impact and create a better world.

 Innovative faculty.